 Implementation: Recognizing that the capital program requires a critical balance between maintenance of existing assets and expansion efforts, this policy objective has been used in the past to develop the annual capital budget.
-In 2010, 2011, and 2012, the capital maintenance to expansion ratio was 99.0%, 98.2%, and 97.9%, respectively and, at 86.1% and an estimated 93.5%, have remained at a high level as the focus of the Authority's capital program remains on maintenance, rehabilitation, and replacement or upgrade of existing capital assets rather than on expansion activities.
-This measure is expected to remain above the 90% maximum goal for the foreseeable future, ranging from 92.5% in 2015, to 94.2% in 2016, and 91.3% in 2017 as the focus continues on state of good repair (SGR) projects throughout the Authority.
+Between 2010 and 2015, the capital maintenance to expansion ratio has ranged from a low of 84.1% and a high of 99.0% as the focus of the Authority's capital program has been focused on achieving a State of Good Repair through the maintenance, rehabilitation, and replacement or upgrade of existing capital assets rather than on expansion activities.
+This measure is expected to remain above the 90% maximum goal for the foreseeable future, ranging from 94.2% in 2016, to 94.1% in 2017, and 92.5% in 2018 as the focus of the Authority's capital programs continue to focus on state of good repair (SGR) projects throughout the Authority.